wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.2.3 - 28 Sep 2015 =
+* Fixed : PHP Notice when a user's role is changed
+* Change : Support constant PP_UNFILTERED_FRONT to disable read access filtering
+* Change : Support constant PP_UNFILTERED_FRONT_TYPES to specify which (comma-separated) post types should have read access filtering disabled
+* Change : When PP_UNFILTERED_FRONT is defined, also support filters pp_skip_filtering and pp_skip_cap_filtering to allow third party identification of queries which should not be filtered

 = 2.2.2 - 25 Aug 2015 =
 * Fixed : Improved formatting on Edit Permission Groups screen